AbsoluteRivers/TextBasedFightingGame/devlog.md

 - Provided pop up choices on versus to identify which enemy to show visible
 - Added overlay on pop up window to prevent accidentally clicking outside of the window
 - Added scripts for events on button press, emits visibility of chosen enemy on pop up window
+- Provided buttons on versus page as well as added background image
+- Edited styles of status for better visibility